tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to use a controlled vocabulary such as RFC 5646.</td>
+			<td>Recommended best practice is to use a controlled vocabulary such as RFC 5646.
+This term has an equivalent in the dcterms: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>